 - Community Courses – These attendance courses are designed for the community to teach life support skills in dealing with adult, children and baby casualties.
 For more information, have a look at the following links: Save a Life Series.

-- Lifesaving – These awards cover teaching lifesaving skills from Rookie level (for those aged up to 12 years) to the Survive and Save Programme (for those aged 12+) where you can achieve the highest award Distinction.
+- Lifesaving – These awards cover teaching lifesaving skills from Rookie level (for those aged up to 12 years) to the National Lifesaving Academy Programme (for those aged 12+) where you can achieve the highest award Distinction.
 People of all ages can take a lifesaving award at a level to suit their age and ability.
-The Survive and Save Programme now covers lifesaving in the pool, at the beach and in stillwater locations and lifesaving sport.
-For more information on the awards, have a look at the following links: Rookie Lifeguard and Survive and Save Programme.
+The National Lifesaving Academy Programme now covers lifesaving in the pool, at the beach and in open water locations.
+For more information on the awards, have a look at the following links: Rookie Lifeguard , National Lifesaving Academy and Survive and Save Programme .